 On the third day, you will travel by tourist bus from Juliaca to Cusco; not so off-the-beaten-path anymore but by far the wisest way to travel to Cusco and enjoy some highlights along the way.

 If you’re one day short, please note we also have a two-day version of this programme.
 You’ll miss out on the Tikonata & fishing excursion, though!
+And if you are very short in time, don´t forget that you can also go on one of our Day Tours at Lake Titicaca.

 There are a few options available on this tour, which you can select during the booking process:

-You will be welcomed by a family that lives on the island and you will get an explanation of their daily life and how they make their island.
+You will be welcomed by a family that lives on the island and you will get an explanation of their daily life and how they created their island.
 It is also possible to take a ride on a traditional reed boat.
 Walking on the island feels a bit like a waterbed, but it’s safe, of course!

 *If there’s no space at Walther’s, you will stay with another family offering similar comfort and views of the Titicaca Lake.